brandur/sorg/content/drafts/acid.md

 _isolation_, and _durability_.
 They were building on earlier work by Jim Gray who'd proposed atomicity, consistency, and durability, but had initially left out the _I_.
-It's one of those inventions of the 80s that's not only just still in use in the form of major database systems like Postgres, Oracle, and MSSQL, but which has never been displaced by a better idea.
-ACID databases are one of the most important tools in existence for ensuring maintainability and data correctness in a production system.
+ACID is one of those inventions of the 80s that's not only just still in use in the form of major database systems like Postgres, Oracle, and MSSQL, but which has never been displaced by a better idea.

-In the last decade we've seen the emergence of a number of new data stores that give up ACID in favor of other flashy features like streaming changesets, JavaScript APIs, or nestable JSON documents.
-Every decision comes with trade offs, but trading away these powerful guarantees for the novelties du jour is as raw of a deal as you'll ever see in the technical world.
+In the last decade we've seen the emergence of a number of new data stores that give up ACID in favor of flashy features like streaming changesets, JavaScript APIs, or nestable JSON documents.
+Every decision comes with trade offs, but trading away these powerful guarantees for the feature novelties du jour is as raw of a deal as you'll ever see in the technical world.

-After reaching scale on the order of Google's, there's some argument to be made for giving up aspects of ACID in return for certain kinds of partitioning tolerance and availability, but especially with the advent of newer databases that provide at least some ACID guaranteees along with scalability, this applies to few.

-## Optimizing for saved seconds on a decade scale (#optimizing)

-An often cited features document data stores is that they allow you to bootstrap quickly and get to a prototype because they don't bog you down with schema design.
-This is a little tangential to ACID, but also very relevant to the theme of program correctness and maintainability.

-The claim around faster prototyping isn't actually true -- an experienced developer reasonably competent with their RDMS of choice and armed with an ORM and migration framework can keep up with their document store-oriented counterpart (and almost certainly outpace them), but even if it were true, it's optimizing for exactly the wrong thing.

-While building a prototype quickly might be important for the first two weeks of a system's lifespan, the next ten years will be about keeping it running correctly by minimizing bugs and data consistency problems that will lead to user and operator pain and attrition.
-Valuing miniscule short-term gains over long-term sustainability is a pathological way of doing anything; when building production-grade software, it's a sin.

-But how does an RDMS help with maintainability?
-ACID guarantees combined with strong constraints are valuable tools.
-Lets take a closer look.
+But why the value mismatch?
+Many of us have taught ourselves programming on frameworks like Rails, or been educated in environments where ACID databases were a part of the package that we took for granted.
+They've always been there, and we've never necessarily examined closely exactly what they can do for us and why they're important.
+In many cases this also leads to powerful features being underutilized.

+I want to convince you that ACID databases are one of the most important tools in existence for ensuring maintainability and data correctness in production systems.
+Lets start by digging into each of their namesake guarantees.

 ## Atomicity (#atomicity)

-Atomicity is the "A" in ACID.
+The "A" in ACID.
 It dictates that within a given database transaction, the changes to be committed will be all or nothing.
 If the transaction fails partway through, the initial database state is left unchanged.

-Products like MongoDB, RethinkDB, and Couchbase talk about how transactions in their systems are atomic -- as long as you consider atomicity to be at the document level.
-This can be safely interpreted as "the system doesn't provide atomicity"; document-level guarantees might be okay for a test environment that never sees a problem and where data is disposable, but it's not enough for production.

-Within the context of building web applications, atomicity is incredibly valuable.
-Software is buggy by nature and introducing problems that unintentionally fail requests is inevitable.
-By wrapping requests in transactions, we get to ensure that even in the these worst case scenarios, state is left undamaged, and it's safe for other requests to proceed through the system.
+Software is buggy by nature and introducing problems that unintentionally fail some operations is inevitable.
+Any sufficiently large program is eventually going to want to have an operation that writes two or more objects consecutively, and by wrapping that operation in a transaction, we get to ensure that even in the these worst case scenarios state is left undamaged.
+Every subsequent operation will start with safe initial state.

 It's never desirable to fail transactions that we hoped to commit, but atomicity cancels the expensive fallout.

 !fig src="/assets/acid/transactions-in-requests.svg" caption="Some requests.
 Each wraps its database operations using an atomic transaction so that they either all commit, or none of them do."

-### The janitorial team (#without-atomicity)
+### The janitorial team (#janitorial-team)

+Many products will claim "document-level atomicity" (e.g.
-So what happens in a world without ACID guarantees where any failed request leaves invalid state behind?
+MongoDB, RethinkDB, and CouchBase) which means that writing any one row is atomic, but nothing beyond that.
+What happens in a world like this where any failed operation leaves invalid state behind?

 The default will be that a subsequent retry won't be able to reconcile the broken state, and that the data will need